Moving to Ireland for third-level education

 If you are travelling from a country that requires a visa to enter Ireland, you need to apply for a student visa.
 If you are not required to have a visa to enter Ireland, you do not need a student visa to study in Ireland but you should have your letter of offer of a place at the school, or educational institution and your other documentation ready for inspection at immigration.

 All non-EEA students must register with their local immigration officer to get permission to remain in Ireland.
-The website of the Irish Naturalisation and Immigration Service (INIS) has details of what evidence is required.
+The website of the Immigration Service Delivery (ISD) has details of what evidence is required.
 Non-EEA students coming to Ireland for the first time may not get permission to remain in Ireland if they have their children with them, or intend their children to join them later on.
-There is more information about the children of non-EEA students on the INIS website (pdf).
+There is more information about the children of non-EEA students on the ISD website (pdf).

 Students from the EU/EEA and Switzerland do not need a student visa nor do they require permission to remain in Ireland.